 Wash the palak thoroughly.
 Spinach, coriander leaves and green chilli in a mixie and blend to form a smooth puree.

+Boil water in a pan, add a little salt and release the soya granules in the boiling water.
 Boil the granules for 5 mins.
 Remove from flame, cover the pan and let the soya granules soak in hot water for 5-10 more mins.

 Drain the soya granules and also squeeze the excess water by pressing the granules firmly with hands.
 Keep aside.